christianhg/brummefar.dk/src/pages/hashes-and-salts.md

 ## Conclusion

 In this post we have merely dipped our toes into the ocean of cryptography in order to get a better understanding of password management.
-Even though many of the concepts introduced are far more complex than presented here, it has hopefully been a lightweight introduction to password integrity checking.
-For what it's worth, the diagrams have served myself as a nifty reference to refresh how password hashing and salting works.
+Even though many of the concepts introduced are far more complex than presented here, it should have been a lightweight introduction to password integrity checking.